graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/directives.md

 As you can see, the GraphQL server simply provides additional information that is available to clients through introspection.
 The GraphQL server does not assume any processing of it.

-Another case is when the directive is not used by a corresponding schema visitor, but by another GraphQL.NET "module", for example, a validation rule.
+Another case is when the directive is not used by a corresponding schema visitor, but by another GraphQL.NET component, for example, a validation rule.
 Consider the [@length](#How-to-apply-a-directive) directive example above.
-The purpose of this directive for server (for the client, the purpose is also clear - it makes no sense for client to send request with data exceeding the declared size) is to validate inputs before executing a GraphQL request.
+The purpose of this directive for server is to validate inputs before executing a GraphQL request.
+The same can be said for a client - it wouldn't make sense to send a request with data not within the declared length limits.
+That is, of course, if client is ready to recognize a custom server-defined directive.

 # Can a schema visitor be used without creating/registering a directive